comcava/open_squeezer/README.md

-# blur_detector
+# open_squeezer

-A new Flutter project.
+Open-source, privacy respecting photo gallery cleaner for iOS and Android.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a Flutter application.

 A few resources to get you started if this is your first Flutter project: